Derevi/submission/Documentation/README.txt

 one), and we have to write a first draft of it.
 All documents must be put in this folder and committed to GitHub both as source (Word, LaTex, Pages, etc...) and as a PDF.

+The actual Midterm Submission is due on Feb 24th.

 Lastly, we will use GitHub to share and update these documents throughout the course.